scikit-learn-contrib/hiclass/README.md

 - **Pandas Series and DataFrames:** If you prefer to use pandas, that is not an issue as HiClass also works with Pandas.
 - **Sparse matrices:** HiClass also supports features (X_train and X_test) built with sparse matrices, both for training and predicting.
 - **Parallel training:** Training can be performed in parallel on the hierarchical classifiers, which allows parallelization regardless of the implementations available on scikit-learn.
-- **Build pipelines and perform hyper-parameter tuning:** Since the hierarchical classifiers inherit from the BaseEstimator of scikit-learn, pipelines can be built and grid search executed to find out the best parameters.
+- **Build pipelines:** Since the hierarchical classifiers inherit from the BaseEstimator of scikit-learn, pipelines can be built to automate a machine learning workflow.
 - **Hierarchical metrics:** HiClass supports the computation of hierarchical precision, recall and f-score, which are more appropriate for hierarchical data than traditional metrics.

 **Don't see a feature on this list?** Search our [issue tracker](https://github.com/mirand863/hiclass/issues) if someone has already requested it and add a comment to it explaining your use-case, or open a new issue if not.
 We prioritize our roadmap based on user feedback, so we'd love to hear from you.